voltpop/vp-ansible/roles/bitwarden/readme.md

-VoltPop Bitwarden Implementation
+VoltPop Jitsi Implementation
 =========

-BitWarden is an open source password management solution that can be hosted in a docker instance.
+Jitsi is an open source video conferencing solution that can be hosted in a docker instance.

 Requirements
 ------------

-The value `bitwarden` *must* appear in client.roles
+The value `jitsi` *must* appear in client.roles

 This role requires the following values:
+* jitsi.url
+* jitsi.ipaddr
-* bitwarden.version
+* jitsi.version

 and is designed to run on a dockerhost.